|

 also some evidence that the silicofluorides used in water

 fluoridation may enhance the uptake of lead into the brain.
+Page 80: The NRC committee concluded

 that fluoride can subtly alter endocrine function, especially